iustin/pyxattr/doc/module.rst

 .. data:: NS_SECURITY

-   The security namespace, used by kernel security modules to store (for example) capabilities information.
+   The security name space, used by kernel security modules to store (for example) capabilities information.

 .. data:: NS_SYSTEM

-   The system namespace, used by the kernel to store (for example) ACLs.
+   The system name space, used by the kernel to store (for example) ACLs.

 .. data:: NS_TRUSTED

-   The trusted namespace, visible and accessibly only to trusted processes, used to implement mechanisms in user space.
+   The trusted name space, visible and accessibly only to trusted processes, used to implement mechanisms in user space.

 .. data:: NS_USER

-   The user namespace; this is the namespace accessible to non-privileged processes.
+   The user name space; this is the name space accessible to non-privileged processes.

 Functions